5 secrets of marketing a self-published book

 I have not made anything yet from Amazon ads, but I am excited to see the money back from my investment eventually.

-But the truth about social media is that you have to have specific strategies that work.
+With social media, you have to have specific strategies that work.
 Posting general posts to family and friends will not get you any sales.
 You will want to choose specific social media sites and use them.

 Instagram: Focus on Instagram reels instead of posts and stories